-If you feel that your employer is discriminating against you because you are pregnant, you have the right to file a charge against them.
-To do so, you must report to the Equal Employment Opportunity Commission (EEOC) first, to issue a right to sue letter.
+If you feel that your employer discriminates against you because you are pregnant, you have the right to file a charge against them.
+To do so, you must report to the Equal Employment Opportunity Commission (EEOC) first to issue a right to sue letter.
 The letter confirms that you can legally move forward and file a lawsuit.
-Prior to getting issued one, the EEOC requires you to take part in an extensive process, which you will need an employment attorney in Los Angeles.
+Before getting issued one, the EEOC requires you to take part in an extensive process, which you will need an employment attorney in Los Angeles.

-Based on when the incident happened, you have a standard 180 days to file a claim with the EEOC.
+When the incident happened, you have a standard 180 days to file a claim with the EEOC.
 Any violation of the federal law requires a specific legal filing to ensure a straightforward process.
 Once submitted, the EEOC determines how you and your legal representation can proceed.
-The pregnancy discrimination claim can be applied to lawsuits under the following: Title VII, Age of Discrimination in Employment Act, Americans with Disabilities Act and Genetic Information Nondiscrimination Act.
+The pregnancy discrimination claim can be applied to lawsuits under Title VII, Age of Discrimination in Employment Act, Americans with Disabilities Act and Genetic Information Nondiscrimination Act.

-There are several immediate steps where an attorney for consultation and legal advice is required.
-Once you register with the commission, you can access your report through their portal.
-We recommend checking periodically, as deadlines matter in this legal procedure.
-The public portal is available to you for updating contact information, providing status of representation from an attorney, and uploading important documents in support of your charge.
-With this being said, the EEOC acts quickly.
-Within 10 days of the filing date, the employer is then notified.
-You may be asked to take part in a mediation program that the commission offers to reach a reasonable settlement.
-It may be suggested to find a pregnancy discrimination attorney for the workplace, however, seeking counsel outside is best for this reason.
+Within ten days of the filing date, the employer is then notified.
+You may get asked to participate in a mediation program that the commission offers to reach a reasonable settlement.
+It may also be suggested to find a pregnancy discrimination attorney for the workplace.
+However, seeking counsel outside is best for this reason.

-Right to Sue Letter Prompts You to Act Fact
+Right to Sue Letter Prompts You to Act Fast

 There are timestamps on how long you have to act when dealing with the commission.
-If the EEOC rules steps are followed inadequately, and not in a timely fashion, they will be unable to proceed with your case.
-However, if each step is taken correctly, expect for the EEOC to issue you with a right to sue letter.
-If provided to you, the lawsuit has to be filed within 90 days .
+If the EEOC rules steps are followed inadequately and not timely, they will be unable to proceed with your case.
+However, if each step gets taken correctly, expect the EEOC to issue you a right to sue letter.
+If provided to you, the lawsuit has to be filed within 90 days.
 For more information about the letter or application process reach out to our pregnancy discrimination lawyer in Los Angeles.
 We also practice in Orange, Riverside, San Bernardino, Ventura and San Diego.

 We Want to Represent You

 Harassment of any form is unacceptable and subject to liability.
-Pregnant women, or women that have just given birth are susceptible to getting treated unfairly in the workplace.
-The Law Offices of Mann and Elias have a skilled employment attorney, Los Angeles based teammate that can meet your needs.
-Whether you are a parent, soon-to-be parent or know of someone who is, we can represent you fairly.
+Pregnant women or women that have just given birth are susceptible to getting treated unfairly in the workplace.
+The Law Offices of Mann & Elias have a skilled employment attorney, Los Angeles-based teammate that can meet your needs.
+Whether you are a parent, soon-to-be parent, or know of someone who is, we can represent you fairly.
 One of our previous pregnancy discrimination cases resulted in a $135,000 settlement.
 Our success comes from seasoned experience, trustworthy skills, preparation and research.